JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

   - OOP
   - classes
 ---
-## Prologue

-I recently made an attempt to help some open source project that took a [GraphQL schema](https://www.apollographql.com/docs/apollo-server/schema/schema/) and generated viable SQL for various database dialects.
-The idea was that you'd write your GraphQL API, which includes type definitions, then generate functions that use SQL dialect-specific DDL and DML to perform the underlying [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
-Similar to [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) or [Swagger](https://medium.com/swlh/restful-api-documentation-made-easy-with-swagger-and-openapi-6df7f26dcad) or countless other language-to-datastore mappings.
+I recently made some minor contributions to an open source project that took a [GraphQL schema](https://www.apollographql.com/docs/apollo-server/schema/schema/) as its input and generated viable SQL dialects for various databases.
+Since I have worked with GraphQL quite a bit in the past I liked the idea of fleshing out a GraphQL API, which includes type definitions, and generating TypeScript functions that invoked SQL to perform underlying [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+Not dissimilar to how an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) maps Java classes to SQL statements, or how [Swagger](https://medium.com/swlh/restful-api-documentation-made-easy-with-swagger-and-openapi-6df7f26dcad)-based code generators provide a framework generated from an [REST API](https://restfulapi.net/) definition.

-GraphQL has a simple yet extensible way of defining types in a declarative way.
-With support for [directives](https://graphql.org/learn/queries/#directives), tweaks can be made to the schema to inform a language generator (or validation engine) how to map GraphQL types to other language types, but that does tend to bind the schema to a particular database's SQL dialect or schema.
-Any GraphQL-based code generator is also likely to support only one particular language to store and retrieve data from a database, such as JavaScript.
+GraphQL has a simple yet extensible way of defining data types in a declarative way.
+These data types are used to define and validate the structure of HTTP POST calls to a server, where the POST body is JSON.
+There is also support for [directives](https://graphql.org/learn/queries/#directives) which allows tweaks can be made to the schema to inform a language generator (or validation engine) how to map GraphQL types to other language types.
+The drawback is that directives bind the GraphQL schema to a particular language or data store.

 ## Deja vu all over again

 Any sufficiently complex computer application has dealt with converting from one set of types defined in one language to a similar set of types in another.
-I can tick off several:
+Off the top of my head:

 * Object-Relational Mapping (ORM)
 * UML CASE code generation